ombulabs/blog/_posts/2016-01-02-git-and-sensitive-data.markdown

 Another alternative to working with `git filter-branch` is [BFG](https://rtyley.github.io/bfg-repo-cleaner/) which has some more nifty features.

+This tool provides some commands to completely remove big files as well as passwords from your Git history.
+Sadly I could not get it properly working, big files are still persistent as a git object and passwords can not be deleted because they are `protected by 'HEAD'`.
+I could not really find a solution for these problems.
+Maybe you are more lucky!

 The easiest and much simpler solution is to initialize a new git repository, after making sure to have all sensitive information removed.
 The downside is obviously the loss of the project's Git history.